narayanacharya6/SBU-NLP-HW3/ASSIGNMENT_README.md

+This file is best viewed in Markdown reader (eg. https://jbt.github.io/markdown-editor/)

+# Credits:

+Most of this code has been directly taken from the authors of:

+> From A Fast and Accurate Dependency Parser using Neural Networks (2014, Danqi and Manning)

+We have adapted it to work with tensorflow2.0, and changed it to similar format as assignment 2.
+Also thanks to previous TA, Heeyoung Kwon who set up the original assignment.

 # Overview

-This is the third assignment for the course NLP (CSE-538) at Stony Brook University during Fall 19.

-This repo is an implementation of a neural Dependency Parsing model by using the following papers as a guide:
+You will implement a neural Dependency Parsing model by writing code for the following:

 From Incrementality in Deterministic Dependency Parsing (2004, Nivre)
 - the arc-standard algorithm